 ►Joanne’s Key Takeaways

-- “Putting the value exchange” – When you are collecting data, it is important to make the value exchange clear.
-This means that you want your end users to know what they will get in return for giving you their information.
+- 2. “Putting the value exchange” – When you are collecting data, it is important to make the value exchange clear.
+Let your end users know what they will get in return for giving you their information.

 - Guidelines published by the Office of the Privacy Commissioner of Canada